realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          Media doc0        = new Media("MyMedia")  // Since the `Media` class is `open` and not `abstract`, an object can be created from it.
          Media doc1        = new MP3("MyMP3")
          Media doc2        = new Video("MyVideo")
-         ProtectedMP3 doc3 = new ProtectedMP3("MyProtectedMP3", "MySecretPassword123")  // note that the `ProtectedMP3` type is required to call the `authenticate` method.

          function playMedia(Media media) {  // Note that the parameter is of type `Media` and not `MP3` or `Video` or `ProtectedMP3`. media.play()